Kelmatou/LeagueAPI/README.md

 ## 📋 Requirements 📋

+### 📦 Minimum versions 📦

+📱 iOS 8.1
+⌚ WatchOS 2.0
+📺 TvOS 9.0
+💻 MacOS 10.9 (Mavericks)

+### 🔑 Riot API Key 🔑

-The only required element from the framework user is a Riot API Key.
+To use LeagueAPI, you'll require a Riot API Key.
 You'll get one by visiting https://developer.riotgames.com.
 Create an account and on you dashboard, you'll be able to generate your key.
 By default, Riot will generate a 'Development Key', which expires in 24h.
 When your application is ready to be deployed and respects Riot API usage conditions, you can apply for a 'Production Key'.
 Please note that you should agree with [Riot API usage policy](https://developer.riotgames.com/policies.html)